Christina Nilsson: Biography

 In 1894, Nilsson published Om röstens utbildning: Några råd till unga sångerskor ("Some advice for young singers").
 She also composed two romances for voice and piano, with lyrics by herself, Jag hade en vän and Ophelia's Lament.

 In 1902, Nilsson became a widow for the second time.
 Four years later, she bought Villa Vik outside Växjö, spending her last years there.
 She died in Växjö in 1921, and is buried there at Tegnérkyrkogården.

 Unlike Patti, Nilsson never made gramophone recordings of her voice.
 Though described as of moderate power, Nilsson's voice in her prime was described as of "crystalline brilliancy, resonance, and purity of tone."
 Perfectly even in its register, when she began singing she could reportedly span three and a half octaves, though after her first three years of stage singing this had diminished to an easy two and a half octaves stretching from a low G natural to a high D. She was particularly popular with English audiences for the "crystalline ethereal quality of her voice", especially in oratorio.
 Comparisons to Patti were common – it was said Nilsson lacked "the velvet voluptuous sweetness" of Patti's voice, and perhaps too "the perfect mechanism of Patti's vocal art" – but Nilsson's voice was said to possess a poignancy that lent itself best to pathetic characters such as Marguerite and Ophélie, and to have "something strange" about it, "which no one could quite define".
 One English critic, summing up the two, concluded, "When Patti sings, one fancies the notes of the lark rising to the gates of heaven, but Nilsson's voice is a strain from the other side of the gates."

 In literature

 She is a minor character in The Age of Innocence by Edith Wharton.

 She is mentioned in Anna Karenina by Leo Tolstoy.

 She is widely believed to have been the inspiration for Christine Daaé, the heroine of Gaston Leroux's novel The Phantom of the Opera.
 Towards the end of his life, Leroux claimed the character was based on a real opera singer "whose real name I hid under that of Christine Daaé", and details of Nilsson's early life heavily reflect details in the fictitious Christine Daaé's history, even to the point of using ideas and language from contemporary reviews of Nilsson's performances in Faust in 1869.

 In popular culture

 Nilsson is a minor character in the first episode of Season 2 of the television series The Gilded Age, and was played by Sarah Joy Miller.
+She is mentioned in chapters IV and VI of Anna Karenina.